magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 ### Device provisioning

-Device provisioning allows a device to automatically register in ThingsBoard either during or after manufacturing.
+Device provisioning allows a device to automatically register in IoT Hub either during or after manufacturing.
 **See separate documentation [page](/docs/{{docsPrefix}}user-guide/device-provisioning/) for more details.**